-Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid-19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual flu vaccine and Hepatitis A. Clinical healthcare settings may require nursing students be fully vaccinated for Covid-19 as a condition of attending clinicals in that facility.
+Included in the application process are a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; COVID-19 vaccine\; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; Hepatitis A and annual flu vaccine.
 HC Nursing students must comply with the requirements of the clinical agencies where assigned in order to complete the clinical coursework and progress on in the program.

-Applicants to the RN program must score 70% or higher on the TEAS, achieve a GPA of 2.75 or higher in pre-requisite courses, and score 60 points or higher on application to be eligible to apply.
+Applicants to the RN program must score 70% or higher on the TEAS, achieve a GPA of 2.75 or higher in pre-requisite courses, and score 58 points or higher on application to be eligible to apply.